cedar-policy/cedar-local-agent/README.md

 Policy and entity data can be mutated on disk after the initialization of an authorizer.
 To account for this, functionality is provided which will refresh policy and entity data tangential to an authorization decision.
-To accomplish this a minimum of two additional threads are required, for a total of three threads.
+To accomplish this, a minimum of two additional threads are required, for a total of three threads.

 1. The main thread handles `is_authorized` calls
 2. The signaler thread notifies receivers of required updates